DanielHauge/LanguageProject/README.md

 ## Algorithms & problems
 Note: All random numbers have been generated from [Random.org](https://www.random.org/), and all problems are from [Dailycodingproblem.com](https://www.dailycodingproblem.com/).

-- **NOTE:** All measurements has been done with the IDE for testing -> measurements does n
+- **NOTE:** All measurements has been done with the IDE for testing -> measurements is only estimate for now.
+(Which compiler has most debugging overhead).

 - [P1: Does any two values sum to k in a list?](https://github.com/DanielHauge/LanguageSpeed/blob/master/P1.md)
 - [P2: Products of array except index](https://github.com/DanielHauge/LanguageSpeed/blob/master/P2.md)